Haomin Zhuang

 I am Haomin Zhuang, a Ph.D. student in MINE Lab at the University of Notre Dame, advised by Prof. Xiangliang Zhang.
 I received my Bachelor’s degree in Software Engineering from South China University of Technology.

 Previously, I was a research intern at the OPTML Group (advised by Prof. Sijia Liu) and IntelliSys Lab (advised by Prof. Hao Wang).
 In summer 2025, I interned at ByteDance (TikTok), working on e-commerce chatbot systems.
+In summer 2026, I will join Amazon AGI in Seattle as an intern, working on agentic AI.

 Service: Reviewer for ICLR, ICML, NeurIPS, KDD, ACL, EMNLP, NAACL, TDSC, and TAI